 Andreas Luttens, PhD

-Principal Investigator, DDLS Fellow
+Principal Investigator, DDLS Fellow, MIMS Investigator

 Andreas obtained his degree in chemistry from Ghent University, Belgium.
 He pursued a PhD in molecular life sciences at Uppsala University, after which he moved to MIT to work on deep learning methods for the discovery of new antibiotics.
 Andreas is currently a DDLS Fellow in Epidemiology and Biology of Infection at Karolinska Institutet.
 He loves going on holiday with his wife, where he tries to spend as much time as possible scuba-diving!